Kegs & Accessories

 - ensures the same quality and taste of the beer across the board

-These characteristics are what really make kegs so coveted for breweries and pubs.
-Aside from that, kegs allow beer to be distributed in larger volumes at a time, helping breweries and restaurants to bring in more profits per ounce of beer, as opposed to any other packaging method.
-A properly balanced draft system to dispense the beer will allow the same level of carbonation that the brewer intended for each brand, and therefore gives the customer the closest experience to if they were enjoying the beer right at the brewery that made it.
+These are characteristics that make kegs so important for breweries and pubs.
+Kegs also allow beer to be distributed in larger volumes, bringing in more profits per ounce of beer compared to any other packaging method.
+A properly balanced draught system allows the same level of carbonation that the brewer intended for each style, and therefore gives the customer the closest experience to if they were enjoying the beer right at the brewery that made it.

 How Does a Keg Work?

-If your keg is equipped with a FOB (Foam on beer detector), the system will cut off the beer supply when the keg is empty, which is a clear indicator that the keg needs to be changed.
+If your keg is equipped with a FOB (Foam on beer detector), the system will cut off the beer supply when the keg is empty as a clear indicator that the keg needs to be changed.

 Different Types of Keg Couplers